-At Bow Valley College, we recognize students from different backgrounds, including those with College Board SAT exam, Advanced Placement courses, the International Baccalaureate diploma, and home-based schooling.
+At Bow Valley College, we recognize that students coming to college may not all follow the traditional high school path.
+We recognize those from different backgrounds including those with College Board SAT exam, Advanced Placement courses, the International Baccalaureate diploma, and home-based schooling.
 You don’t need a traditional high school diploma to be ready for college-level studies.

 Make sure to submit your letter after you’ve applied—by email, mail, or in person.
 It should be typewritten in English and include your name, student number, and program.
 We’ll evaluate it based on your readiness for college-level work.